andersonlimacrv/ProjetoIntegrador3B/README.md

    - Open the XAMPP Control Panel >> Start Apache Module.
    - Copy the cloned project directory to the `htdocs` directory in the XAMPP installation directory. (ex: C:\xampp\htdocs on Windows)
    - Open a web browser and access `http://localhost/DonateTrack/` to access the application.
+   - Download and install COMPOSER from the [official website](https://getcomposer.org/download/).

 ## Contributing

 Contributions are welcome!
 If you want to contribute to this project, please follow these steps: